 MO Landlord Tenant Law:

-A tenancy agreement (also known as a lease agreement or rental agreement) can be written or verbal.
+(also known as a lease agreement or rental agreement)

 A verbal lease is valid for up to one month in Missouri.
 The landlord can raise rent or evict the tenant by giving him or her one month's notice.
 The tenant can also terminate a verbal lease by informing the landlord one month in advance.
-[Handbook]
+Handbook

 Missouri landlord tenant law requires all tenancy agreements to contain the following details: